Language-Research-Technology/ro-crate-schema-tools/profiles/general-purpose-collection/profile-crate/profile-documentation.md

 #### Describing the columns in CSV or other tabular data

-CSV or similar tabular files are often used to represent transcribed speech or sign language data, sometimes also with time codes.
-To enable automated location of which column is which, use a [frictionless Table Schema](https://specs.frictionlessdata.io/table-schema/) described by a \`File\` entity in the crate.
-TODO
+CSV or similar tabular files are often used to represent data.
+To enable automated location of which column is which, use a [CSVW](https://csvw.org/) tableSchema described by a \`File\` entity in the crate.

-For example:
+For example: TODO update for csvw
 ${exampleEntities('art', ['art_schema.json'])}

 <br>